Estimated reading time: 6 minutes

-There are 5 principles every restraint system applies whether that is a seat belt or a child restraint system, aka car seat, talked about in the National Highway Traffic Safety Administration’s Child Passenger Safety Technicians certification program.
+According to NHTSA’s Child Passenger Safety Technicians certification program, there are 5 principles every restraint system applies whether that is a seat belt or a child restraint system, aka car seat.
 These are principles you need to be aware of when deciding between rear-facing or forward-facing car seats for your child.

 - Keep occupants inside the vehicle.
 When a person is thrown from a vehicle the potential for injury increases drastically.